Last Updated on January 16, 2022 by

 A landlord should not leave their tenants without water for more than two days.
 It contradicts their health and well-being as water is a basic need.
 Whatever the case, they should also never restrict water supply to the apartments unless there are urgent plumbing repairs or water supply fittings.
 Even for the two days allowance, they must provide a prior notice unless the reason for the cut-off was more of an emergency.

-In case of property improvements, landlords should give notices.
-In addition to this, they can make arrangements on the water supply schedule; for example, they can open up water sources at night with fewer activities.
+In case of property improvements, landlords should give notice.
+In addition to this, they can make arrangements for the water supply schedule; for example, they can open up water sources at night with fewer activities.
 Some activities require more than two days, such as installing a new ensuite bathroom.
 Such activities take about five days, which calls for the tenants’ notice and approval.
 We say communication is key, and this case is no exemption.

 Where Should I Go For Help For Water Loss In My Apartment?